 Visit a Lesser-Known Museum

-Places like the Art Institute and the Field Museum are world-class museums, but I would also encourage you to visit some other smaller museums off the beaten path that not only offer unique exhibits but also, quite frankly, could more use your support.
+Places like the Art Institute of Chicago and the Field Museum are world-class museums, but I would also encourage you to visit some other smaller museums off the beaten path that not only offer unique exhibits but also, quite frankly, could more use your support.
 A few worth highlighting are the Intuit Center for Intuitive and Outsider Art just west of downtown, the DuSable Museum of African-American History in Chicago's Hyde Park and the National Vietnam Veterans Art Museum.